LeonCalvit/Simple_File_System/Documentation/filesystem_design.md

 ## 2 Design Choices

+### Strong readers

 ### 2.1 Free Space Tracking

-In order to keep track of in use and free blocks I have decided to use ~~LiNkEd LiStS~~ Bit Vectors to track boolean values for the use of the blocks
+In order to keep track of in use and free blocks I have decided to use Bit Vectors to track boolean values for the use of the blocks

 ### 2.2 File system structure